Karabakh: Overlapping Armenian and Turkic toponymic landscape

 Due to Karabakh's specific economic conditions, with its lowland nomads crossing into the mountains during summer across agricultural settlements, two overlapping toponymic landscapes were created over time; Armenian and Turkic.
 Until the arrival of the Russian Empire, these two toponymic landscapes were used concurrently by the Armenian group on one hand and the nomads consisting of Turkics (later known as Azerbaijanis) and Kurds on the other.
 An example in this regard is the place of Karintak in Armenian, known in Turkic as Dashalty (both versions translate as "village under the rock").
 There are also place names from one language that were linguistically altered by another.
 For example, the place of Vank, became known in Turkic as Vanklu (by adding the Turkic suffix "-lu"), and the town of Shosh (Armenian) became known in Turkic as Shushikend (by adding the Turkic suffix, -kend, i.e. "village").
 Other place names are toponymically unrelated in relation to their respective substitution, such as the town known as Susalykh (in Turkic) with its Armenian equivalent Mokhranes.

 Tsarist changes

 The two toponymic systems coexisted and served both groups until the arrival of the Russian Empire.
 The Russians introduced the administrative system of a centralized European Empire, which brought about a standardization of the bureaucracy.
-Therefore, toponymc started to be recorded in Russian gazetteers and maps in the second half of the 19th century.
+Therefore, toponyms started to be recorded in Russian gazetteers and maps in the second half of the 19th century.
 As two toponymic systems were deemed impractical, only one toponymic landscape was recorded by the Tsarist officials, even though the double toponymic landscape remained visible in maps and gazetteers due to the occasional printing of double names.
 The Tsarist officials preferred the Turkic toponyms over the Armenian ones, as they, in the words of Saparov (citing the historian George Bournoutian), likely relied on the existing Persian tax records kept by the administration of the Karabakh Khanate.